Distracted at work? Here are 7 ways to fight procrastination

 7. Don’t sacrifice the good for the excellent

 We all want to do an excellent job and get recognition for our hard work.
 Sometimes, that drive can lead us to feel that we need to do everything perfectly the first time around.
 This is not always possible, especially when the task is something new and maybe more complicated.
-By relaxing your mindset and realizing that mistakes may happen along the way, it can keep your stress levels down, making it easier to keep focused and stay on course.
+By relaxing your mindset and realising that mistakes may happen along the way, it can keep your stress levels down, making it easier to keep focused and stay on course.